 Evaluation of the ReShape Vest has been underway in a pivotal clinical investigation with a planned 95-subject enrollment in Belgium, Czech Republic, Spain and The Netherlands.
 Enrollment had been completed in Spain shortly before the COVID-19 pandemic affected Spain and the rest of Europe.
-This pandemic has impacted our ability to complete enrollment in the remaining countries and impeded clinical follow up with enrolled patients of the Spanish cite.
-Considering the unpredictability of and efforts to control this pandemic through 2021, we are continuing to work with identified clinical sites to determine when we will resume enrollment and subsequent filing for CE certification.
+This pandemic has impacted our ability to complete enrollment in the remaining countries and impeded clinical follow up with enrolled patients of the Spanish site.
+Considering the unpredictability of and efforts to control this pandemic through 2021 and the beginning of 2022, we are continuing to work with identified clinical sites to determine when we will resume enrollment and subsequent filing for CE certification.